 New ways to communicate and express yourself

 Online spaces like Facebook groups, LinkedIn groups, Quora spaces and forums have standard ways of communication.
-Community platforms are already popular and may not offer new ways for discussions.
-People always look to try new features and interesting ways of communication.
-Your members will have many more ways to express themselves and engage with your brand on community software.
+Community platforms are already popular and may not offer new ways of discussing.
+People are always looking to try out new features and interesting communication methods.
+Your members will have many more ways to express themselves and engage with your brand on community softwares.

 Community platforms might replace some of these tools.